-In this way, we suggest that social norms fundamentally shape people's representation of situations and experience of their behavioral affordances (see also Pepitone, 1976; Markus & Kitayama, 2010).
+In this way, we suggest that social norms fundamentally shape people's representation of situations and experience of their behavioral affordances (see also Pepitone, 1976; Markus &

+Kityama, 2010).
 Moreover, such structuring of behavioral options may provide a powerful upstream mechanism through which behavior is regulated.

 Consistent with this theorizing, past work has shown diverse ways in which social norms pervade basic cognition and the representation of behaviors in contexts.
-Social norms can guide patterns of accessibility such that context cues (e.g., a picture of a library) automatically activate mental representations of behavior consistent with the social norms of that context (e.g., to be quiet; Aarts & Dijksterhuis, 2003).
-Norms can also guide judgments of desirability, with people often endorsing normative behaviors, values, and preferences as their own (Cialdini & Goldstein, 2004; Jensen & Lieberoth, 2019; Newcomb, 1943).
-Finally, work within moral cognition has found that, under time pressure, people can readily mistake immoral but physically possible behaviors as impossible to do (Phillips & Cushman, 2017; Phillips et al., 2019).
-We suggest that behaviors that are strongly counternormative, even if they are not necessarily immoral, might similarly be represented as impossible to do; that is, people may conflate a lack of physical and social affordances because both constrain the behavioral choice set.
+Social norms can guide patterns of accessibility such that context cues (e.g., a picture of a library) automatically activate mental representations of behavior consistent with the social norms of that context (e.g., to be quiet) (Aarts & Dijksterhuis, 2003).
+Norms can also guide judgements of desirability, with people often endorsing normative behaviors, values, and preferences as their own (Cialdini & Goldstein, 2004; Jensen & Lieberoth, 2019; Newcomb, 1943).
+Finally, work within moral cognition has found that, under time pressure, people can readily mistake immoral but physically possible behaviors as impossible to do (Phillips & Cushman, 2017).
+We suggest that behaviors that are strongly counternormative, even if they are not necessarily immoral, might similarly be represented as impossible to do; that is, people may conflate a lack of physical and social affordances, because both constrain the behavioral choice set.

 While it is not the focus of the present research, it is important to note that in many situations, norms about how to behave are, in fact, reflected and reinforced by the physical affordances of constructed spaces (cf. Gibson, 1977).
 Libraries don't usually have trumpets lying around waiting to be played; Broadway theaters may not have stairs from the audience to the stage.
 Yet, we theorize that even when social norms are not manifest in physical features, they are still integral to how people represent a context's behavioral affordances.
-As psychological affordances, social norms may then guide what behaviors seem available, possible, or useful within a given context (see Walton & Yeager, 2020) and are responded to in much the same way as physical affordances.
+As psychological